Houthi insurgency: Phase 1: June–September 2004

 From June to August 2004, government troops battled supporters of al-Houthi in the north.
 Estimates of the dead range from 500 to 1,000.
 On 10 September, Yemeni forces killed al-Houthi.
 Since then, the rebellion has been led by one of his brothers, Abdul-Malik al-Houthi, while his father, Badreddin al-Houthi, became the group's spiritual leader.

 Phase 2: March–June 2005

 Between March and April 2005, around 1,500 people were killed in a resurgence of fighting between government forces and supporters of the slain cleric, now rebranded as Houthis.

 In May 2005, the rebels rejected an offer of a presidential pardon by President Ali Abdullah Saleh after their conditions for surrender were refused by the government, and minor clashes continued.
 On May 21, the government released estimates of the impact of the insurgency, announcing that the insurgency was responsible for 552 deaths, 2,708 injures, and over US$ 270 million in economic damages.

-On 23 June 2005, the Houthis' military commander Abdullah al-Ruzami surrendered to Yemeni authorities after tribal mediators worked out a deal with the government.
+It was reported at the time that Badreddin al-Houthi and the Houthis' military commander Abdullah al-Ruzami surrendered to Yemeni authorities after tribal mediators worked out a deal with the government.
+However, this was based on a deliberate misrepresentation by the Saleh regime of a letter by the Houthi leaders in which they tried to negotiate.

+In September 2005, Saleh made a speech announcing that he granted amnesty to all jailed Houthi supporters and that a financial compensation would be provided to the Hamid al-Din family which had ruled the Zaydi Imamate until 1962.
+However, these announcements were not carried through, except for the release of about 50 people out of a total of 4,000- to 5,000 imprisoned.